Improving Calibration through the Relationship with Adversarial Robustness: Introduction

 \section{Introduction}

 The robustness of machine learning algorithms is becoming increasingly important as ML systems are being used in higher-stakes applications.
-However, ``robustness'' is often used informally and has been widely studied from varied perspectives in the machine learning literature.
-In one line of research, neural networks are shown to lack \emph{adversarial robustness} -- small perturbations to the input can successfully fool classifiers into making incorrect predictions~\cite{szegedy2013, Goodfellow2014ExplainingAH, carlini2017towards, madry2017towards, qin2019detecting}.
+In one line of research, neural networks are shown to lack \emph{adversarial robustness} -- small perturbations to the input can successfully fool classifiers into making incorrect predictions~\citep{szegedy2013, Goodfellow2014ExplainingAH, carlini2017towards, madry2017towards, qin2019detecting}.
 In largely separate lines of work, researchers have studied uncertainty in model's predictions.
-For example, models are often \emph{miscalibrated} where the predicted confidence is not indicative of the true likelihood of the model being correct \cite{Guo2017OnCO, Thulasidasan2019OnMT, ensemble, batch_ensemble, class_calibration}.
-Further, these uncertainty estimates are often \emph{unstable}, with independent training runs resulting in significant differences in the predictions \cite{ruthotto2019deep, Loquercio2019AGF,Pearce2018HighQualityPI, zheng2016improving}.
-Both of these uncertainty issues are exacerbated when models are asked to make predictions on data different from the training distribution~\cite{snoek2019can}, which becomes an issue in practical settings where it is important that we can trust model predictions even under distributional shift.
-Taken together, we see a significant challenge for trusting model predictions -- models often misrepresent confidence in their predictions and are overly sensitive to spurious changes in input, training, or distribution.
+For example, models are often \emph{miscalibrated} where the predicted confidence is not indicative of the true likelihood of the model being correct \citep{Guo2017OnCO, mixup, ensemble, batch_ensemble, class_calibration}.
+The calibration issue is exacerbated when models are asked to make predictions on data different from the training distribution~\citep{snoek2019can}, which becomes an issue in practical settings where it is important that we can trust model predictions under distributional shift.